 Independent study and research is strongly encouraged by the department.
-Independent research projects are available in several areas of continuing laboratory research including astrophysics, plasma physics, non-linear dynamics, and optics.
+Independent research projects have been conducted in several areas of continuing laboratory research including astrophysics, plasma physics, non-linear dynamics, and optics.
 Independent research students have often published papers and/or given talks at physics and astronomy meetings.
-Students planning on graduate study are encouraged to do independent research during their college career, in addition to the required senior research 491, 492.
+Students planning on graduate study are encouraged to do independent research during their college career.
+Research opportunities can be found either on campus or off campus (see next section for examples).